• Skip to primary navigation

 Having a beer with a view at The Larder

-This pier is about the restaurants and other casual places to eat, surrounded by the boats and other craft of the waterfront.
+This pier is about the restaurants and other casual places to eat, surrounded by the boats and other waterfront craft.
 It’s a great place to be when the Sydney to Hobart Yacht race finishes as this area becomes a regular hive of activity.

 best things to see and do in Hobart Elizabeth ST Pier

 The best way to get here is by ferry where you can get to appreciate Hobart from the water as well.
-The ferry is also very cool and in keeping with the whole theme of MONA.
+Ferries leave the Brooke St Pier and take 25 minutes one way.

 best things to see and do in Hobart - ferry to MONA